Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 Academic Legacy

 I have compiled my findings from the past 10 years or so in a monograph The Logical Apparance of Meaning.
-It may serve as a subject for contemplation in a workshop devoted to my retirement, January 12--13, 2026.
+It has served as a subject for contemplation in a workshop devoted to my retirement, January 12--13, 2026.
 The first chapter outlines the logical spine of a Discourse Presentation Theory.
 This basic framework has three entirely straightforward extensions, improving our grasp of, respectively, Contextually Restricted Quantification, of Quantification through Conceptual Windows, and of Thought and Talk about Things non-Existent.
 The three extensions have been independently formulated also in a classical logical formalism, thereby preserving all the results, but not their natural logic and aesthetics.
 (CRQ, CGQ, TNE) The monograph in addition hosts three small pieces on the declarative, referential and anaphoric logic of names.

 ESSLLI 2022